We use cookies to understand how people use Depot.

 context: .

-You don't need to think about saving and loading the Docker layer cache, as we persist it for you across builds automatically via a local SSD.
-As it's saved to a local disk, it's available instantly during builds, with no need to save or load cached layers from the network.
-It's even shared with anyone who has access to the project, so a developer who runs a build locally can just reuse the cached layers that CI computed.
+The Docker layer cache is even shared with anyone who has access to the project, so a developer who runs a build locally can just reuse the cached layers that CI computed.

-If you are interested in trying out Depot in your GitHub Actions workflow, check out our GitHub Actions integration guide.
+If you're interested in trying out Depot in your GitHub Actions workflow, you can try it out now with our 7-day free trial.